Using Security Health Analytics

 Add assets to allowlists

-Alternatively, you can add dedicated security marks to assets so that detectors don't create security findings for those assets.
+Although it is not a recommended method, you can suppress unneeded findings by adding dedicated security marks to assets so that the Security Health Analytics detectors don't create security findings for those assets.

-When dedicated marks are applied to assets, the assets are added to an allowlist in Security Health Analytics and findings for those assets are marked as resolved when the next batch scan runs.
+When you apply dedicated security marks to assets, the assets are added to an allowlist in Security Health Analytics, which marks any findings for those assets as resolved during the next batch scan.

 Dedicated security marks must be applied directly to assets, not findings, as described in How allowlists work later on this page.
 If you apply a mark to a finding, the underlying asset can still generate findings.